Steve Jobs made a welcome return to the public eye last month at a special music event to introduce Apple’s 2009 holiday iPods.

 Jobs rarely gives an entire presentation by himself.
 Instead he surrounds himself with a supporting cast.
 He had a large supporting cast at the September 9 music event, including Apple VPs Jeff Robbin and Phil Schiller.

-In October 2008 Jobs introduced lead designer Jonathan Ive who gave the audience a tutorial about Apple’s newest line of aluminum MacBooks.
+In October 2008 Jobs introduced lead designer Jonathan Ive, who gave the audience a tutorial about Apple’s newest line of aluminium MacBooks.
 Although few companies are more closely associated with their founder than Apple, a Jobs presentation is rarely a one-man play.
 He features supporting characters who play a key role in the narrative.

 7. Practise, practise and practise more

 According to some observers, Steve Jobs labours over every slide, each one “written like a piece of poetry.”
 Jobs has been known to spend hours upon hours over many days rehearsing every section of his keynotes.
-Nothing is left for granted.
-Jobs make a presentation look effortless because he has spent hours preparing it.
+Nothing is left to chance.
+Jobs makes a presentation look effortless because he has spent hours preparing it.

 8. Sell dreams, not products